MuhammedBuyukkinaci/My-MLOps-Notes/README.md

 ## Cookiecutter

 19) Cookiecutter is a tool to structure our ML projects and folders.
+It should be installed GLOBALLY on the computer(not in a virtual environment).

 ```runall.sh
 pip install cookiecutter